 I know that sounds ambiguous, but it is perhaps the most important thing for any trader to learn – what affects every country’s economy.
-We have already seen some of the major news releases that affect a country’s currency – GDP, NFP, BOT, etc., but what else should you be aware of.
+We have already seen some of the major news releases that affect a country’s currency – GDP, NFP, BOT, etc., but what else should you be aware of?

 This is where a firm grasp of the commodities market comes into play.
-News announcements won’t always be about the economy directly, but sometimes it may be about the commodities produced and exported by that country.
+News announcements won’t always be about the economy directly, but sometimes they may be about the commodities produced and exported by that country.
 The image below shows how the Canadian Dollar responded to the news of excess crude oil inventories reported on the 29th of December 2016.

 That single report caused the Canadian dollar to drop in value by more than 1,000 pips, another massive move.
-The point is, as a fundamental analyst, you have to know about what makes a country’s economy tick and how any announcements about that commodity will affect its currency.
+The point is, as a fundamental analyst, you have to know what makes a country’s economy tick and how any announcements about that commodity will affect its currency.

-You really have to understand the intricacies of the markets and how different regions in the world are interconnected.
-For example, during the Brexit vote, we saw the value of Sterling pound plummet and those of safe havens like Japan and Switzerland soar, leading to movements like those in the figure below.
+You have to understand the intricacies of the markets and how different regions in the world are interconnected.
+For example, during the Brexit vote, we saw the value of the Sterling pound plummet and those of safe havens like Japan and Switzerland soar, leading to movements like those in the figure below.

 All this goes to show is that there is a lot to learn about the markets and a deep understanding of them is required if you want to become successful.
-In the above example of the Brexit, you can see how currencies like the Japanese Yen and Swiss Franc can be affected by news that doesn’t even concern their countries.
+In the above example of Brexit, you can see how currencies like the Japanese Yen and Swiss Franc can be affected by news that doesn’t even concern their countries.
 This same domino effect can be seen in the value of the Sterling Pound after news releases by the People’s Bank of China since, once again, the two countries are economically intertwined.

 This is the kind of understanding I’m talking about that isn’t straightforward but still essential to successful trading.

 At the moment of the news release, every trader is acting on the information, which means there are thousands of orders simultaneously, and this creates a lot of volatility.
 In response, slippage occurs and orders may not be processed at the price you were expecting.
-In addition, spreads also get wider and that can reduce the potential profits to be earned.
+In addition, spreads also get wider, and that can reduce the potential profits to be earned.